AdobeDocs/experience-platform.en/help/sources/tutorials/api/update-dataflows.md

 * [Sources](../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 * [Sandboxes](../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully update your connection's information using the [!DNL Flow Service] API.
+The following sections provide additional information that you will need to know in order to successfully update your dataflow using the [!DNL Flow Service] API.

 ### Reading sample API calls